Azykh Cave

-The discovery of the cave
+Discovery

-The cave was discovered by the "Palaeolithic Archaeological Expedition" of the Azerbaijan National Academy of Sciences under the leadership of Mammadali Huseynov in 1960 and is considered to be the site of one of the most ancient locations of proto-human presence in Eurasia.
-A Neanderthal-like jaw bone found in 1968 is assumed to be over 300,000 years old and thus one of the oldest proto-human remains found in Central Asia.
+The cave was discovered by the "Palaeolithic Archaeological Expedition" of the Azerbaijan National Academy of Sciences (ANAS) under the leadership of Mammadali Huseynov in 1960 and is considered to be the site of one of the most ancient locations of proto-human presence in Eurasia.
+A Neanderthal-like jaw bone found in 1968 is assumed to be around 250,000 years old and thus one of the oldest proto-human remains found in the Caucasus.
 Its discovery gave rise to the term Azykh Man.
 Archaeologists have suggested that the finds from the lowest layers are of a pre-Acheulean culture (730,000 to 1,800,000 years ago), that resembles the Olduwan culture named after Tanzania's Olduvai Gorge in many respects.

 The poor quality of the 1960s excavation, in which no taphonomic data was collected, led to uncertainties over the chronological sequence of the layers.
 Excavations resumed in the mid-1990s.
-In 2002 an international research team headed by Tania King discovered undisturbed entrances to the cave as well as fauna and stone tools.
+In 2002, an international research team headed by Tania King discovered undisturbed entrances to the cave as well as fauna and stone tools.
 Fossil assemblages recovered from the excavations between 2002 and 2009 found Pleistocene-era remains of bears accumulated as a result of hibernation, but no evidence for simultaneous occupation of the cave by bears and hominins.
 Other faunal remains, mainly herbivores, had been brought to the cave by hominins, but butchering had taken place somewhere else, not at the rear of the cave where the remains were found.
 When cave sediments reached close to the cave roof, the cave ceased to be used by hominins.
-Finally, during the Holocene, the upper sediments were eroded by water, opening up the cave to renewed human use.
+During the Holocene, the upper sediments were eroded by water, opening up the cave to renewed human use.

-The cave is now considered to have housed some of the earliest groups of proto-humans in Eurasia.
-Using uranium isotopes as a speleothem dating method, the minimum date for the formation of the cave, and thus the earliest hominid deposits, have been dated to 1.19 ±0.08 million years.
+The cave is considered to have housed some of the earliest groups of proto-humans in Eurasia.
+Using uranium isotopes as a speleothem dating method, the formation of the cave and thus the earliest hominid deposits have been dated to 1.19 ±0.08 million years ago.

 On 24 November 2020, archeological finds in the cave were brought to Baku by the representatives of the Azerbaijani State Security Service and placed in the Archaeological Fund of the Institute of Archeology and Ethnography of ANAS.

-Layers

-Archaeological layers registered in the Azykh Paleolithic Cave during archaeological excavations are as follows:

-The first layer

-The first layer is composed of black sediments, sometimes yellow mixed soil.
-During the archaeological excavations, clay dishes belonging to medieval times were found.
-During the archaeological excavations carried out in 1962–1965, parts of clay dishes belonging to the Middle Ages, Bronze Age, and Eneolithic period were found.
-However, during archaeological excavations in subsequent years, the material remains belonging to the Eneolithic period were not registered.
-The total thickness of the layer was 77–125 cm.